20th July 2021

 Will I need to replace my tooth implants?

 With good oral care and regular check-ups, there’s no reason the new tooth shouldn’t last a lifetime.
-That’s because it actually integrates with your bone and gum as part of the healing process.
+That’s because the dental implant actually integrates with your bone and gum as part of the healing process.
 However, if you notice any pain, wobbling, blood or other symptoms, it could be a sign something’s wrong, so do get in touch with us if any of these happen.